women-plus-datascience/symposium2020/README.md

 |4:45 — 5 PM | Wrap-up and Awards |

 ## Call for Abstracts
-Michigan State University & University of Michigan invite you to their joint Women+ Data Science Symposium, 2020!

 The 2020 Women+ Data Science Symposium, jointly organized by the Michigan State University (MSU) and the University of Michigan (U-M) will take place on April 17 at MSU.
 We invite abstract submissions for lightning talks and poster presentations.

 The symposium provides a platform for all practicing and aspiring data scientists, but especially women and gender minority participants, to discuss cutting-edge research, explore resources for research and career advancement, and network with other attendees.
 Everyone is welcome to contribute and attend.